-How The Florida House Experience Can Help with Shopping Addiction
+How FHE Health Can Help with Shopping Addiction

 If you think you have an online shopping addiction or any other type of addiction, it’s time to get help.
 With a debtors anonymous program or other forms of counseling, it may be possible to avoid some of the negative consequences.
-The Florida House Experience treats a variety of compulsive-related conditions.
+FHE Health treats a variety of compulsive-related conditions.
 Allow our team to help you.